Lawyers Protect Nursing Moms from Gender Discrimination

 However, she may also have a claim under Title VII, the federal law that prohibits employment discrimination based on sex.
 Only females can experience discrimination based on pregnancy.
 Only females lactate and can nurse their babies.
 What this means is that any employment policy that singles out lactation may be gender based and a violation of the law.
 An example of this, according to the EEOC, would be if an employer allows break time to be used for anything except pumping breast milk or has a rule against bringing breast pumps to the office.
 Obviously, since only employees who are women would be affected by such policies, they would violate Title VII’s provisions against gender discrimination in employment.

-At Leeds Brown, we have employment discrimination attorneys who can help if you are unfairly treated because you are breastfeeding.
+We have employment discrimination attorneys who can help if you are unfairly treated because you are breastfeeding.
 Expressing milk at your workplace is your legal right, and under New York law you may be able to collect monetary damages when your employer violates this or other important workplace rights.